 - Make sure the items you need are available and take a screenshot/picture of the order and price.

-- Send this screenshot/picture, along with the order link, to firstname.lastname@example.org at least one week in advance of the event.
+- Send this screenshot/picture, along with the order link, to firstname.lastname@example.org at least two weeks in advance of the event.

-- The payment will then be processed and you can pick up your supplies.
+- The payment will then be processed by Medical Education and you can pick up your supplies.

-- Check to see if the restaurant is on this list.
+- If ordering from a restaurant, check to see if the restaurant is on this list.
 If not, let us know and we can try to have it added.

 If you do not have enough advance time or there is another extenuating circumstance, you can always make the purchase directly and then submit for a reimbursement.
+Please note that only medical or graduate students can be reimbursed for expenses paid to vendors with itemized receipts.
 If you are seeking a reimbursement:

 Prior to Making a Purchase:

-- Show the Mount Sinai Tax Exempt Form to vendors to avoid paying sales tax on your purchase, which we cannot reimburse.
+- Note that we cannot reimburse sales tax.
+Show the Mount Sinai Tax Exempt Form to vendors to avoid paying sales tax on your purchase.

 - Make sure to ask for an itemized receipt.